 After serving in the U.S. Air Force, Sheffield earned a bachelor’s degree in political science and a Juris Doctor from the UALR Law School (now the William H. Bowen School of Law).
 In 2010, he was appointed to the Arkansas Supreme Court by Gov. Mike Beebe.
 His most important opinion led to the liberation of the West Memphis Three, the three young men convicted of first-degree murder of three boys in West Memphis in 1994.

-He also served as head of the Arkansas Insurance Department, where he investigated complaints against insurance companies.
+He also served as deputy commissioner of the Arkansas Insurance Department, where he investigated complaints against insurance companies.
 This led to the establishment of a consumer division to expose insurance schemes that defrauded college students, farmers, and others.
 The division’s investigations resulted in millions of dollars in lost revenue for those affected in Arkansas and the nation.

 In 2004, Sheffield ran for lieutenant governor against Winthrop Rockefeller.
 He was the first African American in the school’s history to be inducted into the Lettermen’s Hall of Fame in 2014 as a baseball player.
 A .346 hitter who started in center field, Sheffield had a reputation as an outstanding hitter and base runner and earned NAIA All-District honors in 1971.

 The Presidents Award was established to recognize UA Little Rock graduates who achieved success in their career, donated time and talents to their community, and remained in touch with their alma mater as a volunteer and resource person.